ElCapitanSponge/sessionizer.wezterm/README.md

 A tmux like sessionizer for Wezterm that was inspired by [ThePrimeagen's tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer)

+The sessionizer allows for opening of windows/sessions based on the passed in directories, as well as fast and intuative switching between active workspaces/sessions

 ## Setup

 An example configuration calling the plugin